-If you know you want to become a foster parent, print, fill-out, and bring your application to our office and we can expedite the process.
+If you know you want to become a foster parent, contact us and tell us so.
+Download, fill-out and email or drop-off your application.
+Don't date/sign the application until we've reviewed and signed off.
 All next steps in the licensing process occur after your application has been approved.

 Pre-service training consists of 36 hours of applicable topics.
 These training hours are built around your schedule.

-After necessary paperwork is completed, our licensing specialists will complete a home study.
-The home study consists of two or three home visits and questions to best match foster children to your home.
+As paperwork is being completed, our licensing specialists will work with you in completing a home study.
+This consists of two or three home visits and many questions to ensure safety and to best match children for your home.

 After completing all licensing requirements, your information will be sent to the state for approval.
 After you receive your license, you will be eligible for placements immediately.